turingschool/front-end-curriculum/lessons/security-with-jwts.md

 By the end of this lesson, you will:

-- have a basic understanding of token-based security
+- have a basic understanding of token-based authentication
 - recognize the underlying structure of a JWT
 - be able to implement a protected route and API endpoint by verifying a JWT

 ## Authenticating SPAs with JSON Web Tokens
-Securing your single page applications means that any application data being transmitted must be done so in a verifiable, and trusted manner.
-This includes scenarios such as user authentication and API requests to send and retrieve application data.
+Authenticating your single page applications means that any application data being transmitted must be done so in a verifiable, and trusted manner.
+This includes scenarios such as user logins and API requests to send and retrieve application data.
 Despite how important it is to keep these issues in mind while building applications, many launch without any precautions in place.
 While security is a much bigger problem than we're aiming to solve here, there are some standards we can take advantage of to boost the integrity of our applications.

 ## Introducing JSON Web Tokens
-JSON Web Tokens, JWTs for short, provide us with a compact way to securely transmit data encoded as a JSON object.
+JSON Web Tokens, JWTs for short, provide us with a compact way to securely transmit data as an encoded JSON object.
 JSON objects are simple and compact, making them easy to pass along as query strings, headers, and request bodies.
 Similar to API Keys that help verify access to an API, JSON web tokens can be passed along to your server requests, and look something like this:

 ```javascript
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.